Pruthvirajsinh7/Web-Tech/README.md

 - `FontAndImage.css`: This CSS file defines various styles for fonts, images, and backgrounds.
 - `main.html`: An HTML file that uses the `FontAndImage.css` stylesheet to apply the defined styles.
 It includes sample text and images to showcase these styles.

+### Experiment 6 - Styled Tables

+In the Exp6 folder, you'll find an HTML file `Exp6.html` and a CSS file `styles.css`.
+This experiment demonstrates styled tables with different border types (dotted, dashed, groove) and corresponding CSS styles.

+### Experiment 7 - CSS

+In the `Exp7` folder, there is an HTML file `Exp7.html` that showcases a fun use of CSS, including rotations and transformations, on an image.

+### Experiment 8 - Reverse and Combine Digits

+In the `Exp8` folder, you'll find two subfolders:

+#### Exp81 - Reverse Integer

+- Exp81.html: This HTML file prompts the user to enter an integer and displays its reverse.

+#### Exp82 - Combine Digits

+- `Exp82.html`: This HTML file prompts the user to enter individual digits, combines them, and displays the resulting decimal integer.

+### Experiment 9 - Number Humanizer

+In the `Exp9` folder, you'll find three subfolders:

+#### Exp91 - Combine Arrays

+- `Exp91.html`: This HTML file combines two arrays without repeating any numbers.

+#### Exp92 - Humanize Number

+- `Exp92.html` and `Exp92.js`: This experiment humanizes a number (e.g., 3rd, 21st) based on user input.

+### Exp93 - Library Website

+- This folder contains files for a library website where users can log in, view books, and place orders.

+### Experiment 10 - JSON Data Fetching

+In the Exp10 folder, you'll find three files:

+- `data.json`: Contains sample JSON data.
+- `Exp10.html`: This HTML file includes a script (`script.js`) to fetch and display data from `data.json`.
+- `script.js`: JavaScript file for fetching and displaying JSON data.
 ## Usage

 You can explore and run these experiments by opening the respective HTML files in your web browser.
 Feel free to modify and adapt them as needed for your own web development projects.